 - Add potatoes, leeks and bread into pot

-- Once the contents in the pot start to boil again, add in the rice and salt (suggest 2 tsp) and pepper (suggest 1 tsp).
+- Once the contents in the pot start to boil again, add in the rice [optional: add salt (suggest 2 tsp) and pepper (suggest 1 tsp)].

 - Cover and simmer for 1 hour, stirring occasionally.
 Serve.